jeronimomaths/jeronimomaths.github.io/index.md

 layout: page
 ---

-I am a Postdoctoral research associate at the Mathematical Institute at the University of Oxford, working in [Ric Wade](https://people.maths.ox.ac.uk/wade/index.html#)'s team.
+I am moving to the University of Warwick to be a Research Fellow working in [Ric Wade](https://warwick.ac.uk/fac/sci/maths/people/staff/Wade)'s team.
+I was a Postdoctoral research associate at the Mathematical Institute at the University of Oxford, also working in Ric Wade's team.

 In September 2024, I completed my PhD at the Karlsruhe Institute of Technology in Germany under the supervision of [Claudio Llosa Isenrich](https://www.math.kit.edu/user/llosa/index.html).
 In 2020 I completed my Master's at the University of Bonn under the supervision of [Ursula Hamenstädt](https://www.math.uni-bonn.de/people/ursula/).
 Before that I obtained my Bachelor's at the National Autonomous University of Mexico (UNAM).